VC Steve Jurvetson On Leave From Tesla And SpaceX Boards Following Sexual Harassment Investigation

-Steve Jurvetson, a venture capitalist who also serves as a board member at Elon Musk’s Tesla and SpaceX, resigned from his post at Draper Fisher Jurvetson following an internal investigation into claims of alleged sexual harassment.
-A Tesla spokesperson also told BuzzFeed News that Jurvetson was put on leave from his board positions at both the electric automobile manfacturer and SpaceX.
+Venture capitalist Steve Jurvetson has resigned his position at Draper Fisher Jurvetson following an internal investigation into claims of alleged sexual harassment.
+The entrepreneur is also stepping away from his board duties at Elon Musk’s Tesla and SpaceX.

-On Monday, Silicon Valley venture capital outfit DFJ said that Jurvetson would be leaving the company by “mutual agreement."
+"Steve Jurvetson is on a leave of absence from the SpaceX and Tesla boards pending resolution of these allegations,” a Tesla spokesperson told BuzzFeed News.

 “DFJ’s culture has been, and will continue to be, built on the values of respect and integrity in all of our interactions,” DFJ said in a statement.
 “We are focused on the success of our portfolio companies, as well as the long-term vision for the firm and will continue to operate with the highest professional standards.”